rick-r/marriage-figaro-norway/captions.md

 sull'imbrunir del giorno ...
 ah, per questo favore io pagherei-

-"You know our next film involves a lot of shoots on location.
+You know our next film involves a lot of shoots on location.
 This will be a big deal for Figaro's career.
 You and he are going to be spending a lot of time in this caravan.
 A lot of fun times...
 Maybe you and I should have a little fun in here before we leave?
-Would be good for your career..."
+Would be good for your career...

 BASILIO: